-Fire Administration.
+S. Fire Administration.
 Lint is a major culprit, so have your dryer vent inspected and cleaned annually by an HVAC specialist who specializes in dryer vents or ducts.
 The programs and resources listed below help homeowners with home repairs and improvements.
-However, there are some that you can't avoid.
+However, some repairs cannot be avoided.